develer-staff/qt-pyqt-sdk-builder/README.md

 | Windows  | -   | -     | Yes (2008)\*    | No    |

 \* Supported Versions are : Visual C++ and Visual C++ 2008 Express Editions.
-Visual Studio C++ for Python is currently incompatible.
+Visual Studio C++ for Python is currently incompatible (see [Cython Extensions On Windows](https://github.com/cython/cython/wiki/CythonExtensionsOnWindows) for a possible workaround).

 ## Installing Dependencies